tleonhardt/Python_Interface_Cpp/README.md

 It only works with modern C++11 compilers.

 My experience is that I couldn't get it to work on Mac OS X at all and I tried with both Python 3.6 and Python 2.7, both from Anaconda distro and using default LLVM compiler from Xcode on Mac OS X 10.12.4.

-I also couldn't get it working on either Ubuntu 16.04 or 16.04 with either Python 2.7 or 3.6.
+I also could not get it working on either Ubuntu 16.04 or 14.04 with either Python 2.7 or 3.6.

 I was able to get it working on Debian 9 with both Python 2.7 and 3.5 as installed from apt-get.

 Given that experience I wouldn't even consider it remotely stable yet.

 The performance is worse than either SWIG or Cython and the ease of use is not as easy to use as SWIG.
 So at this time I don't really see a niche for this tool yet.

 But it does appear to be under very rapid development, so maybe it will get better ...